jazzy-github222/VitaBridge-Solutions/README.md

 1. On average do developed or developing countries live longer?
 2. Do countries with high gdp spend more on health (%) expenditure?
 3. Do countries that spend more on health (%) expenditure have less diseases?
 4. How do diseases affect longevity?
+What are the top and bottom 5 countries?

 ## Funding Ask 💵
 We are looking for $2M in funding which will go to;